Gateway to the red dust road - new flights

 Western Australia’s dramatic Kimberley region comes within easier reach this summer with the launch of direct flights from Singapore to the coastal town of Broome.

-Melbourne based low cost airline Jetstar - a Qantas subsidiary - is set to start flying twice a week during the area’s dry season.
-Between 25 June and 26 October flights will depart in both directions on Tuesdays and Saturdays.
+Melbourne based low cost airline Jetstar - a Qantas subsidiary - has started flying twice a week during the area’s dry season (late June to late October).
 While it is possible to fly from Perth to Broome the move (depending on connection times) may cut the total journey time from the UK significantly.

 Broome lies on the Indian Ocean.
 It has long been a major centre of the pearling industry, which was launched there in 1880.
 More than 900 Japanese divers are buried in the town’s Japanese cemetery.
 Visitors may take camel rides along its 22km long, white sand Cable Beach.
 It is also home to the world’s oldest open air cinema.